Dog Microchipping

 Dog Microchip Implants

 Many pet owners are hesitant to pursue dog microchipping for their pet.
 However, the actual microchipping process is not anymore involved than a vaccination.
 A microchip ID implant comes inside a syringe with only a slightly bigger needle.
-With a certified vet, the side effects of microchipping are minimal and very rare.
+With a veterinarian or certified veterinary technician, the side effects of microchipping are rare and very minimal.
 Your vet will implant the microchip under the skin of your dog ‐ the procedure itself is brief and like a vaccine shot, relatively painless.

 In addition, the vet will need to have a scanner that can match the same radio frequencies as the microchip implant.
 Some dog microchips can be more universal, so if it is a concern that your dog will escape, inquire about getting a more universal dog microchip implanted.
 This may especially be of importance if you plan on taking your dog on a trip with you across the country or even internationally.